 Tracking Missteps

-In real homes, people make mistakes during assembly.
-We do not hide our own missteps.
-Instead, we use them as part of the test.
+People make mistakes during assembly, and we do not hide ours.
+We use them as part of the test.

 I record every time we:

-• Tighten hardware too early and need to loosen again.
+- Tighten hardware too early and need to loosen it again.

-We then ask a simple question.
-Did the mistake stem from careless reading or from unclear design and instructions.
+Then we ask a simple question: did the mistake come from ordinary human error, or did the product design or manual make that mistake easy to make?
 When several testers repeat the same error, we treat it as a design or documentation issue.

 Rework Friction

-We also log how hard it feels to back out of a mistake.
-Some sofas use locking clips that release easily.
-Others require full disassembly of half the frame when a single connector goes in backward.
+We also log how painful it is to recover from a mistake.
+Some sofas use forgiving connectors that release quickly.
+Others require half the frame to come apart because one part went in backward.

 Frame Stability and Connection Checks